Kanban for Software Teams

 Manage The Flow

 Maintaining the flow means actively managing all work items in progress between the Backlog and Done states.
-A Kanban development team should meet on a regular cadence (for example, conduct a Daily Stand-up) to review their board and agree what adjustments need to be made.
+A Kanban development team should meet on a regular cadence (for example, conduct a Daily Stand-up) to review their board and agree what adjustments need to be made to address issues of flow control and congestion.
 In the above example what action should the team take?

 WIP limits are fundamentally capacity limits.
 The WIP limit for a specific column on a board is the maximum number of work items that can be processed without multi-tasking or having items sitting idle.
 Teams should experiment to find a good working WIP limit.

-A Daily Stand-Up for a Kanban team is the event where a team actively manages items in their workflow.
+A Daily Stand-Up for a Kanban team is the event where a team actively manages the flow of work items in their system.
 The event takes place around the Kanban Board and seeks to identify steps in the workflow that are overloaded, starved of work, and on what actions the team can take to recover the flow.

 Active management of items in a workflow can include:

-• Controlling WIP: limiting the number of items that are being worked on simultaneously – don’t pull any new work into a processing step when WIP reaches its upper limit
+• Controlling WIP: limiting the number of items that are being worked on simultaneously – don’t pull any new work into a processing step when WIP reaches its upper limit.
+(Send items back that breached a WIP limit, and focus on getting items done before starting new ones).

-• Finishing items before starting new ones – ensuring work items are not aging beyond expected Cycle Times, and preventing work items piling up in any part of the workflow.
+• Address work items are not aging beyond expected Cycle Times, and preventing work items piling up in any part of the workflow – each of these items should have a specific owner and action plan.

 • Unblocking blocked work (taking action, including escalation beyond the team when necessary).